AssetRipper/MeshSharp/README.md

 ## MeshSharp.OBJ

+* Reading
-Not yet implemented.
+  * Not yet implemented
+* Writing
+  * Currently, only vertices and faces can be written

 ## MeshSharp.PLY

-Not yet implemented.
+Not yet implemented

 ## MeshSharp.PMX

-Not yet implemented.
+Not yet implemented

 ## MeshSharp.STL

-- Read and Write STL binary files
+* Read and Write STL binary files
-- Read and Write STL ASCII files
+* Read and Write STL ASCII files

 ## Credits